falkr/ttm4175/pages/unit-p4/teamwork-1.md

 So far, this happened:

 * In Step 1, we had a look at the chat user interface to get familiar with it, but we did not send any chat messages.
-* In Step 2, we used MQTT and MQTT.Fx to send messages between each other, in some raw way, without a proper chat user interface.
+* In Step 2, we used MQTT and MQTTX to send messages between each other, in some raw way, without a proper chat user interface.

 Now we want to connect the chat user interface with MQTT, so that we can send and receive messages.
 We will not yet send receipts or typing indications.

-:tip: From now on, you don't need MQTT.Fx anymore, but it can be useful in case you need to debug.
+:tip: From now on, you don't need MQTTX anymore, but it can be useful in case you need to debug.
 When you stay subscribed to some topics, you can see if you actually receive messages in case not everything immediately works as you think.